 \subsection{Age estimates}

-We use age and orbital parameters estimates provided by the astroNN catalogue.
-Stellar ages in astroNN are estimated as explained in \citet{Mackereth2019}, using a Bayesian neural network trained on asteroseismic ages.
+We used age and orbital parameter estimates provided by the astroNN catalogue.
+Stellar ages in astroNN were estimated, as explained in \citet{Mackereth2019}, using a Bayesian neural network trained on asteroseismic ages.
 The age estimates are based on the $\rm [C/N]$ abundance ratio.
 This ratio is modified during the first dredge-up, when the star starts the red giant branch (RGB) phase.
-The intensity of the mixing (and hence the amplitude of the change of the $\rm [C/N$] ratio) is linked to the depth of the first dredge-up, which is itself linked to the mass of the star.
-For this correlation to appear, it is necessary that the star passes the first dredge-up, after leaving the subgiant phase, and therefore is not expected to apply for dwarfs.
+The intensity of the mixing (hence, the amplitude of the change of the $\rm [C/N$] ratio) is linked to the depth of the first dredge-up, which is itself linked to the mass of the star.
+For this correlation to appear, it is necessary for the star to have passed the first dredge-up, after leaving the subgiant phase; therefore, this is not expected to apply to the case of dwarfs.
 The $\rm [C/N]$ abundance ratio has been utilised in numerous works in literature for dating giant stars, with the first being the work by \cite{Masseron_Gilmore2015}.
 The median uncertainty on ages reported in \citet{Mackereth2019} from applying their procedure to the DR14 is $\rm 30\%$, while these authors also caution that ages above 10 Gyr are probably underestimated, by as much as 3.5 Gyr.